aileron-split/unreal-backers-api/INSTALL.md

 - Copy Game Version string from the API Admin
 - Copy Game Version Public key from the API Admin

-### Game Tiers Table

-- Download tiers.csv file from Game Tiers page in the API Admin interface
-- Import tiers.csv into Unreal using GameTiersStruct
-- Load the table into the Plugin Subsystem (eg. in Game Instance BP)

 ### Backers Login Widget

 - Place Backers Login widget anywhere in your game UI

+### Optionally: Import Game Tiers Table

+Optionally, you can download and import Game Tiers to

+- Download .csv file from Game Tiers page in the API Admin interface
+- Import the `GameTiersConfiguration.csv` file into Unreal using `BackersGameTiersStruct` as data table row type

 ### Using Backers Subsystem